Saint Louis University ROI Analysis

 ROI Analysis

-One year after graduation, Saint Louis University graduates earn a median of $54,826.
-This is slightly more than the annual tuition cost of $53,244.
-Five years after graduation, earnings increase to $60,716, and ten years after graduation, earnings reach $70,783.
+One year after graduation, Saint Louis University graduates earn a median salary of $54,826, which is slightly higher than the annual tuition cost of $53,244.
+Five years after graduation, earnings increase to $60,716, and ten years after, earnings reach $70,783.
 The median debt for graduates is $25,000, and 31.8% of students receive financial aid.

 Generated from College Scorecard & IPEDS data